VIN-y/MissChanger/Tests/Filament Compatibility/README.md

   * As PLA-ABS bond is still not as good as ABS-ABS.
 It is still possible to peel off the PLA-ABS layer by hand.

   * The chamber temperature for PLA/PETG is very not ideal for ABS.
 This leads to warping of parts, and more importantly warping of the wipe tower.
-Thus, multi-material with ABS-PLA/PETG is a very un-reliable.
+Thus, multi-material with ABS-PLA/PETG is not reliable at high speed.

 * Confictingly [Made with Layers (Thomas Sanladerer) - YouTube](https://www.youtube.com/@MadeWithLayers) shown the opposite result between PLA-and-ABS versus PETG-and-ABS.
-This might comes down to the specific filament brands.
+This might comes down to the specific filament brands and print conditions.

 * The need for a chamber and carbon filter for ABS printing is a large technical challenge to over comes.
 This is because PLA cannot be print in a chamber of 40°C or above.